solid/authorization-panel/proposals/authorization-ucr/uc-survey.md

 URL: https://solid.github.io/authorization-panel/authorization-ucr/#inheritance-forcing

 * +1 justinwb: Some permissions shouldn't be contradicted.
-For example, the administrator with full control access of a given storage (i.e. pod) shouldn't be able to have their permissions denied by someone with control access to a collection far down in the hierarchy so they can hide things inside.
+For example, the administrator with full change access of a given storage (i.e. pod) shouldn't be able to have their permissions denied by someone with change access to a collection far down in the hierarchy so they can hide things inside.
 * +1 elf-pavlik:
 * 0 csarven: Could be useful for [ap].
 May be implemented in [d] depending on other available features.
-See also note on #collection-control.
+See also note on #collection-change.
 * +1 jaxoncreed:
 * +1 KaiGilb: graphMetrix
 * +1 hindia: